farhan1988/flask-rest-auth-roles-jwt/README.md

-# flask-rest-auth-roles-jwt
-Flask Restful with JWT auth, MySQL.
+# Flask Restful with JWT auth, MySQL.
 Hosted in Local CentOS/7 using Vagrant